-Unfortunately, the name gotu kola sounds like it contains caffeine (as in cola drinks) but it doesn’t.
+Unfortunately, the name gotu kola sounds like it contains caffeine (as in cola drinks), but it does not.

-In studies, gotu kola increased calmness, contentedness and alertness by 100% and reduced symptoms of anxiety and depression by 50%.
-(83)
+In studies, gotu kola increased calmness, contentedness, and alertness by 100% and significantly reduced symptoms of anxiety and depression.

 Gotu kola is extremely safe.

-It’s been eaten as a food and drunk as a tea by millions of people for thousands of years.
+It’s been consumed both as a food and a tea by millions of people for thousands of years.

-Holy basil (or tulsi) is yet another herb used in the Ayurvedic healing tradition.
+Holy basil, also called tulsi, is yet another herb used in the Ayurvedic healing tradition.

 It’s one of the most revered plants in India as its name attests — tulsi means “the incomparable one.”